xiaoqixiaowei/xiaoqixiaowei.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Every once in a while, you find someone who's iridescent, and when you do, nothing will ever compare.
 ---

-My name is Inigo Montoya.
+My name is Jason, a graduate student majoring in communication engineering.
 I have the following qualities:

-- I rock a great mustache
+- I am always enthusiastic
-- I'm extremely loyal to my family

-What else do you need?
+- Basketball lovers

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+In addition to my major, I am also addicted to creating something fancy.
+So I will also share something about embedded development and programming.
+This website records my notes and shares some understanding of my recent work.